cenkbulbull/Teammate/README.md

 "Teammate" allows you to find new teammates for your team.
 Log in, open an ad, enter the estimated job duration and get people who like your project idea to join you.

+**!
+The target audience is students and similar people who have a project idea but have difficulty finding a teammate.
+Those who have commercial expectations and want to use people for free should please turn to other platforms**

+## Environment Variables

+To run this project you will need to add the following environment variables to your .env file

+`NUXT_BASE_URL`

+`GOOGLE_CLIENT_ID` -> For google signin/signup

+`GOOGLE_CLIENT_SECRET` -> For google signin/signup

+`MONGODB_URI`

+`NUXT_SMTP_USER` -> For sending e-mail

+`NUXT_SMTP_PASS` -> For sending e-mail

 # Nuxt 3 Minimal Starter

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.